pablopenlop/gradewing_guide/docs/data-manager/student-setup.md

 ---

-### Case Study 4: Multi-Board International Pathway (CIE, OxfordAQA & Pearson)
+### Case Study 4: Advanced Multi-Board International Pathway
-*“Managing a diverse portfolio across different international boards, including accelerated certifications and the International Project Qualification (IPQ).”*
+*“A comprehensive summary of international curricula: combining CIE, OxfordAQA, and Pearson Edexcel with accelerated and non-standard assessment routes.”*

 #### **Profile Overview**
-This case represents a global academic profile, demonstrating the system's ability to unify data from different international providers and handle early A-level completion.

-*   **Mixed International Curriculum:** Combines Staged (CIE), Modular (OxfordAQA), and IAL (Pearson) assessment models.
+This case serves as a master reference for international centers.
+It demonstrates how the application unifies diverse assessment models (Staged, Modular, and Linear) into a single student record, including early certifications and independent research.

+*   **Mixed Board Ecosystem:** Seamless integration of Cambridge (CIE), OxfordAQA, and Pearson Edexcel.
-*   **Accelerated Certification:** 1 IAL (**Spanish**) completed entirely in Year 12, allowing the student to reduce their workload in Year 13.
+*   **Accelerated Completion:** 1 IAL (**Spanish**) fully completed in Year 12, providing early A-level achievement.
+*   **Student-Choice Linear Sitting:** 1 A-Level (**IT 9626**) where both AS and A2 components are taken in Year 13.
+*   **External Accreditation:** 1 A-Level (**Law 9084**) managed as an "Exam Only" entry for independent study.
-*   **Research Focus:** 1 Cambridge International Project Qualification (**IPQ**) completed in Year 13.
+*   **Research Certification:** 1 Cambridge International Project Qualification (**IPQ**) completed in Year 13.
-*   **Staged Progression:** Standard two-year tracking for Media and Economics.

 #### **Application Enrollment View**